 On the flip side – if you are on WordPress.org but find yourself jealous of WordPress.com’s services and community, you can look into installing the JetPack plugin.

 JetPack is a free plugin for self-hosted WordPress websites that pulls in lots of features normally meant exclusively for WordPress.com users.
 It’s a great way to get the best of both worlds.
-I use it on this site for Contact Forms, backups, and other features.

 If you are deeply investing in a project (both with money and time learning), then you should just set up your own self-hosted website with WordPress.
 You’ll get more flexibility at lower costs (even if you pay a bit more for backups and security checks).
 I wrote a guide to set up WordPress from scratch.